WHAT CAN WE HELP YOU WITH?

 The notary-node elections are held periodically by stake-weighted vote.
 Keeping the vote tied to a stake-weighted system ensures that candidates cannot cheat through using false identities (often called a Sybil Attack).
 The manner and method of the stake-weighted vote is an evolving process.

 In total, there are 64 notary-node positions available.
-Currently, 32 notary-node seats are up for election every 6 months.
+Every year bottom 30 nodes are up for election.
+The top 30 are auto re-elected based on their performance.
+4 nodes are DEV nodes and are not up for election.
 Once elected, a notary-node seat lasts for 12 months.
 Notary nodes mine on average 1500 KMD per month.

 Any individual can stand for a notary node position.
 The minimum requirements are: